Butlchr17/Realtime_Sensor_Simulator/README.md

 # Realtime_Sensor_Simulator

 A console-based C++ application that simulates sensor data (such as altitude and acceleration for a rocket) in real-time, processes it with basic thresholding logic, and logs outputs.
-This project mimics embedded systems monitoring, similar to those used in aerospace applications at companies like SpaceX.
+This project mimics embedded systems monitoring, similar to an extremely simplified version of those used in aerospace applications at companies like SpaceX.
 It uses standard C++ libraries for timing, threading, and file I/O, making it lightweight and educational for building skills in systems programming, real-time simulation, and data handling.

 The simulation runs for approximately 5 seconds, updating sensor values every 100ms with added random noise for realism.
 It checks if altitude exceeds a 1000m threshold (triggering an alert) and logs timestamped data to a file.